-Figure 6 depicts the current noise modelling map of the Kellevie area on a busy winter day.
-There are no events of more than 60 decibels depicted.
+Figure 6 depicts the current noise modelling map of the Murdunna area on a busy winter day, which shows between 5 (pink dots) and 30 (blue dots) noise events over 60 decibels.

 Note: Winter data is taken from the period after March 2018 flight path changes to Runway 30 STAR.